Please note that Internet Explorer is incompatible with this site.

 A medical school develops and publishes technical standards for the admission, retention, and graduation of applicants or medical students in accordance with legal requirements.

-All required courses in the curriculum are designed to develop the essential skills necessary to become a competent physician.
+All required components of and courses in the curriculum are designed to develop the essential skills necessary to become a competent physician.

-Historically, undergraduate medical education in the U.S. has been structured as a broad general training, which is intended to produce "undifferentiated physicians."
+Historically, undergraduate medical education in the U.S. has been structured to provide broad general training, which is intended to allow graduates to pursue any number of post-graduate training pathways.
 Graduates of medical school must have the knowledge and skills to function in a broad range of clinical situations and to render a wide spectrum of patient care.
-The Morsani College of Medicine intends for its students and graduates to become competent and compassionate physicians through an undifferentiated medical degree and who can enter residency training (graduate medical education) while meeting all requirements for medical licensure.
+The MCOM intends for its students and graduates to become competent and compassionate physicians who can enter residency training (graduate medical education) while meeting all requirements for medical licensure.

-The Florida Board of Medicine defines the “practice of medicine” as the diagnosis, treatment, operation, or prescription for any human disease, pain, injury, deformity, or other physical or mental condition.
-Therefore, USF Morsani College of Medicine continues to educate “undifferentiated physicians” to meet state licensure requirements.
+The Florida Board of Medicine defines the “practice of medicine” as the diagnosis, treatment, operation, or prescription for any human disease, pain, injury, deformity, or other physical or mental condition as listed in s.
+458.305, Florida Statutes.

 For purposes of this document and unless otherwise defined, the term “candidate” means candidates for admission to the MD program as well as enrolled medical students who are candidates for promotion and graduation.